 Focus on the areas tasked with handling the heavy lifting.
 Use the flow chart in the appendix.
 The trick to meeting the challenges of Phase 5 & 6 is to have a game plan agreed to by all relevant parties and begin the process early.

-This article and the attached Roadmap illustrate the decisions for Phase 5 & 6 initial margin and shows which business unit will face those challenges.
+This article and the attached Roadmap illustrate the decisions for Phases 5 & 6 initial margin and show which business unit will face those challenges.
 Consider the roadmap a “Skeleton Key” for Phases 5 & 6.